yeison/atm-reconcile/README.md

 java -jar atm-reconcile.jar <input-file1.csv> ...
 ```

 A list of input files may be provided to the runnable jar.
+The program will process the input data and place
+the output into ./output with names that correspond to the input files.